Reducing salt in your service

 More ways to reduce salt in your service

-Reducing the amount of salt in your early childhood service is easier than you may think and will allow children to develop healthy eating habits for life.
+Reducing the amount of salt in your service is easier than you may think and will allow children to develop healthy eating habits for life.

 • Cook most meals and snacks on site, and use less pre-made, packaged foods.